TheOdinProject/curriculum/organizing-js/objects-constructors.md

   this.grade = 9
 }

+// noooo! not again!
 NinthGrader.prototype = Student.prototype

 NinthGrader.prototype.sayName = function() {console.log("HAHAHAHAHAHA")}

 const carl = new EighthGrader("carl")
 carl.sayName() //uh oh! this logs "HAHAHAHAHAHA" because we edited the sayName function!
 ~~~

+If we had used `Object.create` in this example then we could safely edit the `NinthGrader.prototype.sayName` function without changing the function for `EighthGrader` as well.